veelo/gettext/readme.md

 ## Added steps to the build process

-With the `postBuildCommands` and `copyFiles` that you've added to your default Dub configuration, a couple of tasks are automated:
+With the `preBuildCommands` and `copyFiles` that you've added to your default Dub configuration, a couple of tasks are automated:
 1. Translatable strings are extracted from the sources into a PO template.
 1. Translations in any existing PO files are updated according to the new template.
 1. PO files are converted into binary MO files.